Waziup/wazigate-jupyterlab/README.md

 Contained packages
 ------------------

-Currently the container is shipped with "python:3.9.9-slim-buster" as base image.
-Due to the fact that there is no version of miniconda and the conda-forge channel, it will be downgraded to 3.7.12 or 3.6.
+Currently the container is shipped with "python:3.8.16-slim-buster" as base image.

 As a package manager **pip** is recommended, for non-python packages use **apt-get** .